MetaBiom

 - #Butyrate inhibits gut microbiome #Bacteroides - #Butyrate inhibition depends on which sugar a given #Bacteroides strain uses - Core genome variation in Acyl-CoA enzymes mediates #Butyrate defense - Each #Bacteroides unique fitness landscape unpredictable by interaction of ecosystem parts

-• [1.5] [#Prediabetes] [#High-fat diet
+• [1.5] [#Prediabetes] [#High Fat Diet

 - microbiota protects against development of #Obesity, #Metabolic syndrome, and pre-diabetic phenotypes by inducing commensal-specific Th17 cells. - High-fat, high-sugar diet promoted metabolic disease by depleting Th17-inducing microbes, and recovery of commensal Th17 cells restored protection. - Diet-induced loss of protective Th17 cells was mediated by the presence of sugar. - Eliminating sugar from high-fat diets protected mice from #Obesity and #Metabolic syndrome in a manner dependent on commensal-specific Th17 cells. - Sugar and ILC3 promoted outgrowth of #Faecalibaculum rodentium that displaced Th17-inducing microbiota.